RasaHQ/rasa/docs/tutorial_supervised.rst

-We have converted the bAbI dialogue training set into the Rasa stories format,  you can download the stories training data from `GitHub
+We have converted the bAbI dialogue training set into the Rasa stories format, and you can download the stories training data from `GitHub
 <https://raw.githubusercontent.com/RasaHQ/rasa_core/master/examples/
 restaurantbot/data/babi_stories.md>`_.
 That file is stored in ``data/babi_stories.md``.